PGDip/PGCert Solicitors Training Course (SQE Prep)

-Bristol Law School has over 40 years' experience of training students heading into the solicitors profession, who are now working in a range of legal careers, including as partners in City law firms, working in a small high-street practice undertaking criminal defence work, and in-house counsel, for example.
-Our graduates secure roles in many different law firm businesses practising many different types of law.
+Bristol Law School has over 40 years' experience of training students heading into the solicitors' profession, who are now working in a range of legal careers.
+This includes working as partners in City law firms, in small high-street practices undertaking criminal defence work, and in-house counsel, for example.
+Our graduates secure roles in many different law firms practising many different types of law.

 Our new SQE Prep course prepares you to undertake the SQE exams you must pass to qualify as a practising solicitor, equipping you with skills and knowledge you'll need to secure a role in the legal profession.

-You can also take advantage of our mentoring scheme where you'll be paired with an external solicitor or barrister (many are former students) providing you with a valuable opportunity to learn more about your career from a professional in practice.
+You can also take advantage of our mentoring scheme where you'll be paired with an external solicitor or barrister (many are former students) providing you with a valuable opportunity to learn more about your career from a practising professional.

-Plus, benefit from our Business and Law Clinic, which will provide opportunities for a range of legal work experience; some of which will allow you to give back to the community while enhancing your employability at the same time.
+Plus, benefit from our Business and Law Clinic, which will provide opportunities for a range of legal work experience.
+This will allow you to give back to the community while enhancing your employability at the same time.
 Any work you undertake in the Clinic, or secure or through our links with the local profession, will provide you with some of the qualifying work experience you need for qualification as a solicitor.